convo-lang/convo-lang-graph-example/README.md

 ### graph-example-1.convo
 Example of a graph that processes customer messages.

-(note - some of the functions in this example implicit returns.
-Convo functions will return the last evaluated value if a value is not explicitly returned)
+*(note - some of the functions in this example implicitly return a value.
+Convo functions will return the last evaluated value if a value is not explicitly returned)*

 ![graph-example-1.convo](https://raw.githubusercontent.com/convo-lang/convo-lang-graph-example/refs/heads/main/images/graph-example-1.png)